|HOME > Calendar & Programs > California Medieval History Seminar|

 California Medieval History Seminar

-The Winter 2014 meeting of the California Medieval History Seminar will be held on Saturday, February 8, 2014, from 9:30 am to 4:00 pm in the Seaver Classrooms 1 and 2 at the Huntington Library in San Marino.
+The Spring 2014 meeting of the California Medieval History Seminar will be held on Saturday, May 3, 2014, from 9:30 am to 4:00 pm in the Seaver Classrooms 1 and 2 at the Huntington Library in San Marino.
 The Seaver Classrooms are located in the Munger Building (aka the Research and Administration Building).
 This is the large, imposing building with columns located to the right when walking toward the main entrance to the Huntington gardens.

 The seminar is free to faculty and graduate students of California universities; others are welcome (provided space is available) but are asked to pay $25 to cover associated costs.